-- 1. Procedural irregularity that affected the outcome of the matter: - New evidence that was not reasonably available at the time the determination regarding responsibility was made has come to light that could affect the outcome of the matter; - The Title IX Coordinator, investigator(s), or decisionmaker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the

-- individual parties in particular, and that bias affected the outcome of the matter; and/or, - 4.
-The sanction(s) imposed was/were outside the University's sanction range for such violations and/or not justified by the nature of the violation.
+- 1. Procedural irregularity that affected the outcome of the matter; - 2.
+New evidence that was not reasonably available at the time the determination regarding responsibility was made has come to light that could affect the outcome of the matter; - The Title IX Coordinator, investigator(s), or decisionmaker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual parties in particular, and that bias affected the outcome of the matter; and/or, - 4.
+The sanction(s) imposed was/were not appropriate for the violation(s).